 Initially incorporated by a plastics engineer Gordon B. Lankton in 2004, the Museum of Russian Icons was officially opened to the public in 2006.
 Since then, a whole complex of new spaces has emerged, including galleries, a research library, a tea room, a terrace with a green roof, and also facilities accommodating concerts and lectures.
-For today, the Museum of Russian Icons in Clinton includes more than 1000 antique Russian icons and related religious artifacts created in the period from the 15th century to the 19th century.
-In addition, the Museum also has unique examples of modern religious icons painted in the last few years.
+For today, the Museum of Russian Icons in Clinton houses more than 1,000 antique Russian icons and related religious artifacts created in the period from the 15th century to the 19th century.
+In addition, the Museum has unique examples of modern religious icons painted in the last few years.

 Current and upcoming exhibitions of Russian icons